drphilmarshall/Pangloss/README.md

 ## License

-Pangloss is distributed under the Gnu Public License (GPL) v2, a copy of which is delivered with this code.
-This basically means you can do anything you like with it, as long as you keep propagating the license information.
+Pangloss is distributed under the MIT License.

-However, when reporting on your use of Pangloss, we do ask that you include:
+When reporting on your use of Pangloss, we do ask that you include:
 * A citation to: **[Collett et al. (2013), MNRAS, 432, 679, arxiv/1303.6564](http://adsabs.harvard.edu/abs/2013MNRAS.432..679C)**
 * An acknowledgment including a link to this repo, such as:
 _"This work made use of the Pangloss code, written by Tom Collett and